tvomacka/Geometrica/Docs/ConvexHull.md

 Note that the computational complexity of this algorithm is _O(n<sup>3</sup>)_.

 ## Graham Scan

+Graham Scan works in two steps - first the points are sorted and then scanned.

+When sorting the points, first an extreme point _p<sub>0</sub>_ is found that is sure to be positioned on the convex hull, in our case, that is the leftmost point with minimum y-coordinate.
+The other points in the set are then sorted according to the counterclockwise angle between positive x-axist and the the line defined by _p<sub>0</sub>_ and the point being sorted _p<sub>i</sub>_.

+Scanning step then traverses all of the points and only adds those points which create counterclockwise-oriented new edges on the convex hull.

 <!-- snippet: GrahamScanConvexHull -->
 ```cs
 var a = new Point2(0, 0);